vituzm/BMP_image./README.md

   3. the x and y coordenates of the bottom left piece of the image that you want cut
 - And 2 outputs:
   1. the grayscaled bmp image with the same name and _gs suffix
-  2. a vector with the hex values for each 8 pixel of the cropped image to be used in the Nokia Display
+  2. a vector with the hex values for each 8 pixel of the cropped image to be used on the Nokia Display

 ## Technologies Used
 - C and C++
-- STM NUCLEO F446E
+- STM NUCLEO F446RE
 - Nokia Display 5110